 Now some of the scribes were sitting there, questioning in their hearts, "Why does this fellow speak in this way?
 It is blasphemy!
 Who can forgive sins but God alone?"
 At once Jesus perceived in his spirit that they were discussing these questions among themselves; and he said to them, "Why do you raise such questions in your hearts?
 Which is easier, to say to the paralytic, 'Your sins are forgiven,' or to say, 'Stand up and take your mat and walk'?
 But so that you may know that the Son of Man has authority on earth to forgive sins" – he said to the paralytic – "I say to you, stand up, take your mat and go to your home."
 And he stood up, and immediately took the mat and went out before all of them; so that they were all amazed and glorified God, saying, "We have never seen anything like this!"

-The Bible presents different models of authority, and its proper use.
+The Bible offers a variety of views about authority, as well as guidelines about its proper use.
 In Samuel's days, Israel's very existence was threatened by the Philistines.
 Since the traditional tribal structure inherited from Moses was unable to meet the united threat of the Philistines, the Israelites felt they could not survive as separated tribes, loosely united under prophet-priests at various religious sanctuaries.
 Ambiguously, God directs Samuel to name a king for Israel.
 Now as in the past God works through human means within imperfect situations.
 He had shaped Israel's past in the land of the Pharaohs, then by the chastening years in the desert and in their drive to wrestle control of the Promised Land from the Canaanite kings.
 God is not bound to any single form of government; so Samuel is told to anoint their first king.

 Any political system, including Israel's, is open to excesses in the wielding of power and prestige, and therefore to new forms of oppression.
 Yet in God's providence the monarchy offered hope and promise in the beginning.
 It was an open invitation to enter into a phase of peace.
 The ideal monarchy would give an example to guide us and our society, whether the state or the church.